 One thing that always stuck in my mind, however, was his comment on his relationship with his two pet dogs.
 He said that his dogs are his best friends—but in a way, they’re also his slaves.
 It’s a concept he’s grappled with since he became vegan 15 years ago.

-Sure, slaves is a harsh word to use concerning a dog/human relationship, but it’s relevant nevertheless.
+Sure, slave is a harsh word to use concerning a dog/human relationship, but it’s relevant nevertheless.

 We tell them when they can walk, play, eat, sleep and fetch.
 We raise them like they were one of our children.
 Yet a child eventually becomes old enough to leave home and start their own families.

 At what point does a pet dog or any pet for that matter get an opportunity to experience independence and live out their own lives?
 Rarely.

 Will this idea prevent us from having pets in the future?
 Of course not.
 There’s still a way to live with pets in harmony.
 I just think we need to change terminology and tweak our attitudes.